Surrender of Tenancy AgreementMake Text Bigger

 An agreement was reached amicably, i.e. the tenants would be released early from the tenancy and my brother would keep the deposit to offset the majority of the rent arrears.
 This still left a few hundred pounds of arrears but my brother agreed to write that off.
 Thankfully she was very clean and tidy so the flat is fine.
 It’s now on the market for sale and will probably be snapped up by another landlord or first time buyer in the area.
 It’s a cracking little property.
 [UPDATE – the property was indeed sold very quickly to another investor]

-By the way, I did run the agreement past my barrister friend, just in case you’re wondering.
+By the way, I did run the agreement past my barrister friends, just in case you’re wondering.
 He gave it the thumbs up with no suggested amendments **oh how I wish I knew how to do a smug smiley right now**